dart-lang/sdk/docs/language/informal/toplevel-inference.md

 inference relies.

-* null, boolean, numeric, string, and symbol literals have their corresponding type.
+* null, boolean, numeric, string, type, and symbol literals have their corresponding type.
+   * No inference dependencies
+* An `await` of an expression has type `T` if the expression is an immediately evident expression with type `T` or `Future<T>`.
+   * Inference dependencies are the inference dependencies of the awaited expression
+* A `throw` expression has type `bottom`.
+   * No inference dependencies
+* A parenthesized expression has the inferred type of the sub-expression
+   * Inference dependencies are the dependencies of the sub-expression
+* A conditional expression where both values are immediately evident expressions has type `T` where `T` is the least upper bound of the inferred type of the two returned sub-expressions.
+  * Inference dependencies are the union of the inference dependencies of the two returned sub-expressions.
+* Logical boolean expressions have inferred type `boolean`.
   * No inference dependencies
 * A list literal or a map literal with explicit type arguments has the type `List<T>` or `Map<K, V>` respectively, where `<T>` or `<K, V>` are the provided type arguments.